Jinlock9/jinlock9.github.io/_posts/2025-02-11-challenge-of-machine-sink.md

 Therefore, I decided to find a way to make the MachineScheduler handle code scheduling from a global perspective.
 This could involve directly modifying it or introducing an intermediate pass between machine sinking and scheduling.

 Moving forward, I will delve deeper into VLIW architecture and scheduling algorithms to refine this strategy.
 Additionally, I will assess whether this approach can provide a viable, generalizable solution beyond the test cases I have analyzed.

+*I am open to any comments, feedback, or discussions regarding this topic.
+Feel free to share your thoughts!*

+---

 ### Reference
 [1] J. A. Fisher, "Trace Scheduling: A Technique for Global Microcode Compaction," IEEE Transactions on Computers, 1981.